hmrc/catalogue-frontend/README.md

 ## Development

-In order to run unit tests against any changes to views or partials you need to execute `sbt compile`
+In order to run unit tests in the IDE against any changes to views or partials you need to execute `sbt compile` so that the templates are converted and compiled.
+The `sbt test` command (used below for running the full suite of unit tests) already calls `compile`.

 ## Updating the front page